-Because we generate a variety of waste products that require specific disposal methods, we contract with specialized removal vendors to get rid of these types of waste.
+Because we generate waste products that require specific disposal methods, we contract with specialized removal vendors to get rid of these types of waste.
 Continue reading to learn what is considered hazardous, universal, or medical waste.

 Do not throw hazardous, universal, or medical waste in the trash.